• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Growing up, I lived next door to my grandmother and she frequently made pies to serve any family members stopping by for a visit.
-So, I’ve always associated pies with her and the way she showed love and hospitality to her family.
-So let’s make some pie and spread some love!
+Growing up, I lived next door to my grandmother, and she frequently made pies to serve any family members stopping by for a visit.
+I’ve always associated pies with her and the way she showed love and hospitality to her family.
+So, let’s make some pie and spread some love!

 How to Make Gluten-Free Peach Pie

 Make 2 pie crusts.
-Arrange bottom crust into pie pan.
+Arrange the bottom crust into the pie pan.

 Mix peaches, sugar, cornstarch, lemon juice, and cinnamon together and pour this into the prepared pie crust.

-Place second pie crust on top and seal the edges together.
-Cut a few small slices in the top crust to let steam escape while baking or cut strips with the second pie crusts to make a lattice design like in the pictures below.
+Place the second pie crust on top and seal the edges together.
+Cut a few small slices in the top crust to let steam escape while baking, or cut strips with the second pie crust to make a lattice design like in the pictures below.

 How to Make Gluten-Free Pie Crust